Framework-R-D/phlex-design/doc/algorithms.rst

 For each of these cases, the data product itself remains immutable.

-Whereas data products are allowed to be copied, resources of type :cpp:`R` cannot be copied.
+Whereas data products may to be copied, resources of type :cpp:`R` may not.
 The following types are therefore supported:

 - :cpp:`R const&` — read-only access to a resource provided through a reference